sawatzkylindsey/hostmonitoring/README.md

 #### Requirements
 Let's make a few assumptions at the outset:

+* The "inspector" knows the host (and address) they want to inspect a-priori.
+We needn't provide support for finding/listing hosts.
 * The "inspector" knows the file (and path) they want to view a-priori.
-That is, we needn't provide support for finding/listing files.
+We needn't provide support for finding/listing files.
 * The "inspector" wants to view a single file a time.
 Separate files may be viewed by distinct invocations of our solution.
 * The "inspector" views log lines via HTTP REST Api.